davehasagithub/slidewsl/NOTES.md

 #### Debugging

-  If using options 1 or 2 as listed above, Xdebug should connect to IntelliJ without issue.
+  If using options 1 or 2 as listed above, Xdebug should connect to IntelliJ without any issues.
   If using option 4, Xdebug will use the _WSL2 gateway IP address_ as specified in php.ini:
     `xdebug.client_host=${WSL2_GATEWAY}`.
 You may need to update the Windows Defender firewall as described in [4139](https://github.com/microsoft/WSL/issues/4139), [11139](https://github.com/microsoft/WSL/issues/11139), and from [JetBrains](https://www.jetbrains.com/help/idea/how-to-use-wsl-development-environment-in-product.html#debugging_system_settings).
-    Run these commands from an elevated PowerShell whenever the WSL2 distro is recreated or when upgrading IntelliJ:
+    Run these commands from an elevated PowerShell when the WSL2 distro is created or recreated, or when upgrading IntelliJ:

   ```powershell
   New-NetFirewallRule -DisplayName "WSL" -Direction Inbound -InterfaceAlias "vEthernet (WSL)" -Action Allow